dataparallel-swift/swift-to-gpu/README.md

   * `--swift-to-ptx-allow-fp-afn[=BOOL]`
-  Allow substitution of approximate calculation for functions, e.g. sin, log, sqrt, etc. (true)
+  Allow substitution of approximate calculation for functions, e.g. sin, log, sqrt, etc. (true).

   * `--swift-to-ptx-allow-fp-reassoc[=BOOL]`
-  Allow re-association transformations for floating-point operations (true)
+  Allow re-association transformations for floating-point operations (true).

   * `--swift-to-ptx-strip-debug-info[=BOOL]`
-  Strip debug information from device code prior to compilation (false)
+  Strip debug information from device code prior to compilation (false).

 Note that these options must be passed through to the LLVM phase of compilation.
 For example, you can add them to your `Package.swift` as: